Criminal Law

 - Disqualifying entry in citizenship application.

-Therefore, alongside trial outcome, defence strategy in criminal case must consider arising administrative consequences; good defence strategy considers both fronts together.
+Therefore, alongside the trial outcome, the defence strategy in a criminal case must consider the arising administrative consequences; a good defence strategy considers both fronts together.

 Legal Support